+Q:) How long does order processing take?
 A:) We work to a 1-3 Working day processing time frame,

 Vaping FAQs and E-cig TroubleshootingWhat is vaping, how does it work and is it safer than smoking?
 Read our vaping FAQs to discover more at Flavour Boss.

-The term “vaping” comes from the vapour that is inhaled when you smoke using an electronic cigarette or box mod.
+What is Vaping?The term “vaping” comes from the vapour that is inhaled when you smoke using an electronic cigarette or box mod.
 The vapour itself is typically produced by e-liquid, though it can come from other materials like concentrates and dry herbs.
 Vaping is a great way to get a nicotine fix without needing to smoke a traditional combustible cigarette.

-If you’re new to vaping, you’ll need an e-cigarette, a charger for the battery and some e-liquid.
+I’m a beginner.
+What vaping gear should I use?If you’re new to vaping, you’ll need an e-cigarette, a charger for the battery and some e-liquid.
 For first-time vapers, it’s important that you go for an affordable mod that’s reliable, too.
 We would recommend a starter kit if you’re brand new to vaping.
 The Aspire Spryte is a great place to start your journey in vaping.
 Aspire is one of the main producers of e-cigarette devices and coils for the market.

-Conventional e-cigarettes are designed to look like a regular cigarette, and effectively mimic the combustion of a cigarette; that is, the feel of the tobacco burning.
+What’s the difference between an e-cig and a vaporiser?Conventional e-cigarettes are designed to look like a regular cigarette, and effectively mimic the combustion of a cigarette; that is, the feel of the tobacco burning.
 Vaporisers, on the other hand, use vapour from a liquid instead, meaning there’s typically less of a “throat hit”.
 Vaporisers can create much bigger clouds than typical e-cigarettes, depending on their build.

-Mods are usually bigger and more complex than e-cigarettes and vape pens.
+What is a mod?Mods are usually bigger and more complex than e-cigarettes and vape pens.
 They take their cue from the traditional vape pen style, but are often modified with additional features, like larger batteries, high-capacity tanks to store more e-liquid, or atomisers that can supply a higher wattage.
 Box mods are a popular pick with seasoned vapers.

-Vaping is a little different to traditional smoking:
+How do I ‘smoke’ an e-cigarette?Vaping is a little different to traditional smoking: